-Many people, class baiting as something a narcissist will do when you put up a boundary, but baiting can happen at any point within a relationship with a narcissist, and it can happen with narcissistic friends, family, partners, parents, boss, whoever the narcissist is or was in your life.
+Many people class baiting as something a narcissist will do when you put up a boundary.
+Still, baiting can happen at any point within a relationship with a narcissist.
+It can happen with narcissistic friends, family, partners, parents, bosses, or whoever the narcissist is or was in your life.

-Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.
+A narcissist uses baiting to provoke an emotional response from us so that they can have power over our emotions and, ultimately, over our thinking so that they can further their control over us.

-Baiting is used to make people feel, scared, guilty, responsible, anxious, even hopeful, which makes it easier for the narcissist to manipulate them further.
+Baiting is used to make people feel scared, guilty, jealous, resentful, angry, responsible, anxious, and even hopeful, which makes it easier for the narcissist to manipulate them further.

 A narcissist will love bomb, that fast involvement, flattery, those excessive gifts, to bait people into a relationship, especially if they feel their needs are no longer getting met in the relationship they are in.

-A narcissist will set the environment to cause you stress anxiety, irritability frustration or intrigue.
+A narcissist will set the environment to cause you to stress, anxiety, irritability, frustration or intrigue.

 A narcissist will do all they can to get you feeling out of sorts, to get you to justify, defend or explain yourself to them, and they will use your explanations against you to get you into a mood, so they can blame everything on you, to escape accountability for the things in which the narcissists actually do

 The narcissist will cause intrigue.
-They will keep secrets from you they will hide where the money goes they will cause that intrigue, they will give bits of information, or they will lie by omission to cause us to question them￼, they will claim “they don’t want to argue.”
-When they mean, they don’t want to discuss the things that they do, or they will say “don’t you trust me.”
+They will keep secrets from you.
+They will hide where the money goes, they will cause that intrigue, they will give bits of information, or they will lie by omission to cause us to question them￼.
+They will claim “they don’t want to argue.”
+When they mean is, they don’t want to discuss the things that they do, or they will say, “don’t you trust me.”
 If you ask them about something you know they’ve done to make you feel guilty, so they can get away with their behaviour, while we are left questioning our reactions to their behaviour.
-They will say things such as “why do you need to know, I never said that, or I knew you’d act like this.”
-To keep us confused and them escaping consequences to their actions.
+They will say things such as, “why do you need to know?
+I never said that, or I knew you’d act like this.”
+To keep us confused and help them escape the consequences of their actions.

-They will throw around false accusations in order to get us to react.
-In order to cause reactive abuse, they will use the things that matter the most to us, so we defend ourselves to deny or justify to them most passionately.
+They will throw around false accusations to get us to react.
+To cause reactive abuse, they will use the things that matter the most to us, so we defend ourselves to deny or justify to them most passionately.

-They will provoke fear they will intimidate, isolate, slander, be aggressive, or subtle “I wouldn’t do that if I were you.” and obvious threats ” if you do this I’ll.” to cause that fear within you.
+They will provoke fear.
+They will intimidate, isolate, slander, be aggressive, or subtly “I wouldn’t do that if I were you.” and obvious threats “, if you do this, I’ll.” to cause that fear within you.

-A narcissist will future fake, those false promises to give you false hope the future to control you in the present by using your future against you, they will claim they want the same things and offer you those same things whatever it is that’s important to you.
+A narcissist will future fake those false promises to give you false hope in the future to control you in the present by using your future against you.
+They will claim they want the same things and offer you those same things, whatever it is that’s important to you.
 When the future arrives, they’ll blame you for themselves not delivering, then get you to work harder to please them by offering more future faking.

 They will breadcrumb you.
 They will deliver on some promise, just enough to keep us living in the hope that if only we change, they will be the person they sold themselves to be.

-Narcissistic people will guilt trip they will use our compassion our empathy against us to breakdown our boundaries they will pity play and blame shift to get us to work harder to please them.
+Narcissistic people will guilt trip.
+They will use our compassion our empathy against us to break down our boundaries.
+They will pity play and blame shift to coercively get us to work harder to please them.